Triangle App

 01

 Which areas can remain as is?
-Which areas is in need of a redesign?
+Which areas should be of priority?

 02